Where would be good to stay in Tasmania that would allow us to see a lot, but is a good hotel and will allow us to relax a little too, thank

 Visiting Oz for 4 weeks, with a week in Sydney, a road trip from Sydney to Fraser Island, and a few days in Brisbane - never been to Tasmania and like the look but want to see as much as possible, without tearing around.

 There's a lot happening in Tasmania during the January holidays.
 This brings crowds from other States and overseas because of a new tourism drive.
 You might be hard pressed to find flights, accommodation or a hire car if you haven't already booked anything.
 Fraser Island is pretty special and peaceful.
 Don't miss Byron Bay en route.
 A trip to the Blue Mountains from Sydney is nice too.
 Good luck with your travels. over 4 years agoAnswered by Jennifer via WorldNomads.com

 Strahan is good.
 Cradle Mountain a world heritage area is great.

 Many other wonderful places, Friendly Beaches, Freycinet Peninsula and Coles Bay.

-We also have a world class art gallery, amazing wine and food and incredible craft workers. about 3 years ago
+We also have a world class art gallery, amazing wine and food and incredible craft workers. over 4 years ago